 Preparation time: 20 minutes.

 Cooking time: For a 3 pound roast allow about 2 hours to cook and another 3 hours to firm the meat for slicing in the refrigerator if you don't have a meat slicer.
 You need 90 minutes to cook a 3 pound roast, or about 30 minutes per pound.
-You can cook this well in advance and refrigerate the meat and juice and heat it up as needed.
-You can even freeze it.
+Actual time depends on the thickness not the weight, but we use weight as a rule of thumb.
+But remember, you must monitor the progress with a thermometer, not a clock!
 This is a great Sunday dish because the smell of the roasting beef and herbs fills the house.
 After you cook it, you need another 30 minutes to chill it before slicing.
+You can cook this a day or two in advance and refrigerate the meat and juice and heat it up as needed and that's a good strategy.
+You can even freeze it.

-1 boneless beef roast, about 3 pounds with most of the fat trimmed off
+1 boneless beef roast (sirloin or round), about 3 pounds with most of the fat trimmed off

 1 tablespoon ground black pepper